victorsmits/CarFactor/README.md

 The user can also classify filtered cars following a criteria of his choice.

 ## User guide
+There is no executable file in this repository; to execute the program, the user must compile it with an adequate IDE (java xxx??? compatible).

+This is a console application.
+All instructions about setting parameters and filters are printed during the execution.
 ## Architecture
 The core code lives in the [src/main/java/CarFactor/main.java](src/main/java/CarFactor/main.java) file.
 Functionnalities are declared in different classes, located in the same folder.